Pawan Kalyan calls on PM Modi in Vizag | Politics

 - India

-Film star and Jana Sena Party president K Pawan Kalyan met Prime Minister Narendra Modi here on Friday.
+Film star and Jana Sena Party president K Pawan Kalyan met Prime Minister Narendra Modi here on Friday with the actor-cum-politician predicting ''good days for Andhra Pradesh in the future'' after the interaction.

 The meeting between Modi and Kalyan during the Prime Minister's visit to Andhra Pradesh assumes significance amid the current political scenario in the state.
 Jana Sena is an ally of the BJP in AP.

-On the invitation of the BJP national leadership, Kalyan met Modi as the latter camped in the port city as part of a two-day visit on Friday night.
+On the invitation of the BJP national leadership, Kalyan met Modi as the latter camped in the port city on Friday night as part of a two-day visit to the state.

 Kalyan, along with Jana Sena Political Affairs Committee Chairman Nadendla Manohar, met the Prime Minister at the INS Chola suite.
 In a 30-minute meeting, Modi had a one-on-one interaction with Kalyan, party sources said.